IBM/FfDL/README.md

 ## Usage Scenarios

-* If you already have a FfDL deployment up and running, you can jump to [FfDL User Guide](docs/user-guide.md) to use FfDL for training your deep learning models.
+* If you have a FfDL deployment up and running, you can jump to [FfDL User Guide](docs/user-guide.md) to use FfDL for training your deep learning models.

 * If you have FfDL confiugured to use GPUs, and want to train using GPUs, follow steps [here](docs/gpu-guide.md)

 * If you have used FfDL to train your models, and want to use a GPU enabled public cloud hosted service for further training and serving, please follow instructions [here](etc/converter/ffdl-wml.md) to train and serve your models using [Watson Studio Deep Learning](https://www.ibm.com/cloud/deep-learning) service

-* If you are getting started and want to setup your own FfDL deployment, please follow the steps below.
+* If you are getting started and want to setup your own FfDL deployment, please follow the steps [below](#1-quick-start).

+* If you want to leverage Jupyter notebooks to launch training on your FfDL cluster, please follow [these instructions](etc/notebooks/art)

+* To invoke [Adversarial Robustness Toolbox](https://github.com/IBM/adversarial-robustness-toolbox) to find vulnerabilities in your models, follow the [instructions here](etc/notebooks/art)

+* To deploy your trained models, follow [the integration guide with Seldon](community/FfDL-Seldon)

+* If you are looking for related collateral, slides, webinars, blogs and other materials related to FfDL, please [find them here](demos)

 ## Steps